pingidentity/pingidentity-devops-getting-started/docs/deployPingCentral.md

    Keep the `docker-compose.yml` file open.

-3. In the `pingidentity-devops-getting-started/11-docker-compose/30-pingcentral/docker-compose.yml` file, also bind mount `./conf/pingcentral.jwk` to the `/opt/server/conf/pingcentral.jwk` volume under the `pingcentral` service.
+3. In the `pingidentity-devops-getting-started/11-docker-compose/30-pingcentral/docker-compose.yml` file, also mount `./conf/pingcentral.jwk` to the `/opt/server/conf/pingcentral.jwk` volume under the `pingcentral` service.
 For example:

 ```yaml
   pingcentral: